DrNeonsy/SQL-Note-Collection/SQL/Table/Alter Table/Move Column.md

 ## Note

-I'm undoing this change in the example, because I don't want to mess up the order of the columns in the Table.
+I'm undoing this change in the example, because I don't want to mess up the order of the Columns in the Table.

 ## Position To First Column